Info for Residents

 OBTAINING A FLORIDA DRIVER’S LICENSE

 Monroe County Tax Collector’s Office New residents are required to pass only a visual examination if they have a valid driver’s license from another state.
 Drivers must be at least 16 years oldto qualify for a driver’s license and 15 years old to get a restricted operator permit.
-Office Locations:
+Items to bring:

 • Your valid out-of-state driver’s license